nonsook/MedX-Pharmaceutical/README.md

 → A relatively small but possibly high-value customer base with a moderate discount strategy.

-- Top Customers
+#### Top Customers

-Top 10 customers each generate $275K–$357K, accounting for a significant portion of revenue.
+:small_blue_diamond: Top 10 customers each generate $275K–$357K, accounting for a significant portion of revenue.

-Top customer: Rivera with $357K revenue.
+:small_blue_diamond: Top customer: Rivera with $357K revenue.

 → There seems to be heavy reliance on a few key clients.
--

 - Geographic Revenue Distribution

 Michigan ($1.667M) and New York ($1,665M) generated the highest revenue.
 States like Nevada, Texas, Illinois, Montana, California, Arizona and Georgia also show strong engagement.
 Several states show no activity — signaling large space for expansion.